-The telephoto camera lens has been ditched in favour of an all-new ultra-wide camera lens, this was to be expected seeing how poorly received the telephoto lens from the Pixel 4 was.
+The telephoto camera lens has been ditched in favor of an all-new ultra-wide camera lens, this was to be expected seeing how poorly received the telephoto lens from the Pixel 4 was.

 The new Android TV device that finally supersedes Googles Nexus Player, has been branded as a familiar household name, Chromecast.
 This is a great move from Google, they are aiming for this device to become mainstream, unlike the Nexus Player which was mainly meant for enthusiasts.

-If you choose to watch something that has been offered up to you on the home screen, you will be prompted to choose a list of apps to stream from such as Netflix or given the opportunity to purchase the content from Google Play Movies and TV.
+If you choose to watch something that has been offered up to you on the home screen, you will be prompted to choose a list of apps to stream from such as Netflix, or given the opportunity to purchase the content from Google Play Movies TV.

 The new Watch-list feature is single-handedly the best feature from the new Google TV, this will save you soo much time and effort catching up with content that you’ve been meaning to watch.